qi-zohair/AIF/README.md

 # AIF
-This repository is allocated to the Intuitionistic Fuzzy research
+This repository is allocated to a Fuzzy paper